 Make sure to bring your friends and a big appetite!
-Spend the whole day eating ribs, listening to music and enjoying the scenery!
+Spend the day eating, listening to music, and enjoying the scenery!

 Magic Kingdom, Orlando, FL

-This is one of our favorite events at WDW, we go every year!
+This is one of our favorite Holiday events at WDW, we go every year!
 The decorations are spooky but not too scary for kids of all ages.
 If you don’t dress up, you’ll be the odd man out!
 I’ve seen so many homemade costumes that were way better than store bought, so get creative!
-The parade is fantastic, make sure you get a seat early, so you don’t miss the real headless horseman gallop down

 The parade is fantastic, make sure you get a seat early, so you don’t miss the real headless horseman gallop down main street!
 If you can, stay until the end of the night to see the Hallow Wishes firework show, it’s not to be missed.

 Oh, did I mention that they have trick or treating for everyone!?
 What could be better??

 Tip – The event doesn’t officially start until 7pm, but you can get in the park at 4pm!
 So, go early, knock out some rides, and when the party starts, do all the special Halloween activities!
 Get your tickets early, they sell out fast!

 11. Our Lady of Lourdes Fall Festival – Free admission